-If you enter your e-mail address and click “sign up” on the right, exercises like these could be sailing directly into your inbox for free every Friday morning.
+If you enter your e-mail address and click “sign up” in the box on the Home page, exercises like these could be sailing directly into your inbox for free every Friday morning.

 Each one is a prompt for a ten-minute freewrite.

 The first exercise is the most basic and repeatable of all freewriting prompts.

 Simply begin with “I remember” and write continuously and uncritically for ten minutes.

 You can write about a distant memory or something that happened just a few minutes ago.

 The only rule is to write about something that happened to you in the past.

 You don’t even have to stick to this rule, you are free to write anything at all as long as you don’t stop writing for ten minutes.